What is Contractionary Monetary Policy?

-When the policy rate is above the neutral interest rate, the monetary policy is said to be Contractionary Monetary Policy.
+When the policy rate is above the neutral interest rate, the monetary policy is said to be a Contractionary Monetary Policy.
 By setting the policy rate above the neutral interest rate, the growth rate of the money supply is decreased.
-Central Bank influences interest rates by expanding or contraction of the monetary base, which is the currency in circulation and banks’ reserves (CRR and SLR) on deposits at the central bank.
+Central Bank influences interest rates by expanding or contraction of the monetary base, which is the currency in circulation and banks’ reserves (CRRCRRCash Reserve Ratio refers to the share of a Bank’s total deposits that need to be maintained with the respective Country’s Central Bank to control financial supply in the economy. and SLR) on deposits at the central bank.

 Contractionary Monetary Policy Tools